Today’s question about daily water consumption comes to us from Jason in VA. Jason writes:

 The Shocking Truth About Water Use During Disasters

 This is where the truth about our concept of water use sets in.
-When we total up your daily drinking requirements of 4.2-gallons and your possible non-drinking water usage, of ten-gallons per day, your total estimated daily water use will be about fourteen gallons.
+When we total up your daily drinking requirements of 4.2-gallons.
+Then combine it with your possible non-drinking water usage, of ten-gallons per day.
+You’ll end up with a total estimated daily water use will be about fourteen gallons.

 Next, when we consider your overall on hand water storage to be 180-gallons and put it up against your daily usage, my estimates show that you should have just over twelve-days of water available, which is a bit less than the month that you are aiming for.